I have enjoyed reading The Nocturnal Journal and allowing the prompts to send my mind in random directions. Can’t sleep? Try this.

 The Nocturnal Journal.
 How fun is this idea?
-If you’re anything like me, there are nights where your brain spins out of control and although sleep is needed, it doesn’t come.
-As a teenager, I learned to pour my thoughts from my head into my journal—I don’t know if it was the writing/focusing or emptying my mind that did the trick (perhaps a combination?) but it always worked.
+If you’re anything like me, there are nights where your brain spins out of control sleep doesn’t come.
+As a teenager, I learned to pour my thoughts from my head into my journal.
+I don’t know if it was the writing/focusing or emptying my mind that did the trick (perhaps a combination?) but it always worked.

 But my journal pages were blank.
 Lee Crutchley’s new book (releasing September 5, 2017) guides the restless (and exhausted) mind through 192 pages of hand-drawn journal prompts like determining what the clouds look like or writing a letter to someone you’ve lost.
 There are silly prompts, serious prompts, and everything in between.
 It’s customized for the late-night-can’t-sleep brain, with drawing exercises, writing exercises, and even staring exercises.